nathanmsmith/nathansmith.io/index.md

 Hi, I'm Nathan. 👋

 I'm a sophomore at [UCLA](http://www.ucla.edu) studying Computer Science & Engineering.
-This past summer, I interned at [Autodesk](https://www.autodesk.com), where I worked on internal website development.
+This past summer, I interned at [Autodesk](https://www.autodesk.com), where I worked on developing and designing internal websites used by all engineers within the company.
 At UCLA, I currently help run the online department of our [school newspaper](http://dailybruin.com) as well as co-manage the web department of our [school radio station](https://uclaradio.com).[^studentmedia] Interested in the details?
-Feel free to peruse my [portfolio](/portfolio), [Linkedin](https://www.linkedin.com/in/nathanmatthewsmith), or [Github](https://github.com/nathunsmitty).
+Feel free to peruse my [portfolio](/portfolio), [Linkedin](https://www.linkedin.com/in/nathanmatthewsmith), [Github](https://github.com/nathunsmitty), or [résumé](/resume).

 When I'm not writing code for computers, I enjoy writing words for humans, and very infrequently post thoughts [here](/posts).